AmmarCodesStuff/username-checker/README.md

 ## ✦ About

-**Username Checker** is an open-source web application designed to make username discovery faster and easier.
+**Username Checker** is an open-source web application designed to make username discovery faster, easier, and more transparent.

-Instead of manually opening dozens of platforms and searching for the same username repeatedly, enter a username once and get a centralized overview of where that username appears to be:
+Instead of manually opening dozens of websites and searching for the same username repeatedly, enter a username once and get a centralized overview of where that username appears to be:

 * 🟢 **Available**
 * 🔴 **Taken**
 * 🟡 **Unknown / Unable to verify**

-The project focuses on **accuracy, transparency, performance, privacy, and premium UI design**.
+The project combines a premium interface with a modular platform-checking system designed to work with a static GitHub Pages deployment.

 > **One username.
 Multiple platforms.
 One clean search.**

 ---

-## 🚀 What Can You Check?
+## 🚀 Why Username Checker?

-Username Checker is designed to cover multiple areas of the internet.

-### 🌐 Social

-Instagram · TikTok · X · Reddit · Facebook · Snapchat · Pinterest

-### 🎮 Gaming

-Minecraft · Roblox · Steam · Twitch

-### 💻 Developer

-GitHub · GitLab · Dev.to · Stack Overflow · CodePen

-### 🎨 Creator

-Behance · Dribbble · Vimeo · SoundCloud

-### 💬 Community

-Discord · Telegram · Mastodon · Bluesky

-The platform architecture is modular, allowing additional services to be added over time.
+Your username is part of your digital identity.

+Whether you're:

+* 🎮 Creating a gaming identity
+* 💻 Building a developer brand
+* 🎨 Starting a creator account
+* 📱 Choosing a social-media handle
+* 🚀 Launching a project
+* 🌐 Building a personal brand
+* 🔍 Researching username availability

+Username Checker gives you a single place to investigate where a username may already exist.

 ---